-113. (1) A regional manager, a forest officer authorized by the regional manager, or a person authorized in writing by either of them, may issue a burning permit authorizing its holder to light, fuel and make use of an open fire for any purpose, and the burning permit may contain such terms and conditions as the person who issues the permit considers appropriate.
+113. (1) A regional manager, a forest officer authorized by the regional manager or a person authorized in writing by either of them, may issue a burning permit authorizing its holder to light, fuel and make use of an open fire for any purpose, and the burning permit may contain terms and conditions the person who issues the permit considers appropriate.

-(2) A regional manager or a forest officer authorized by him may, in a notice served on its holder, suspend for a period or cancel a burning permit where the holder of the permit contravenes this Part or a regulation (b) made respecting this Part.
+(2) A regional manager or a forest officer authorized by him may, in a notice served on its holder, suspend for a period or cancel a burning permit where

-(a) the permit is not complied with, or
+(a) the permit is not complied with; or